pzhaojohnson/RNA2Drawer/README.md

 <b>*A ZIP file is a compressed file format.
 Its contents must be unzipped (decompressed) before they can be used.</b>

+### Linux

+The [Windows executable](https://sourceforge.net/projects/rna2drawer/) for RNA2Drawer can be run via [Wine](https://www.winehq.org/).
+RNA2Drawer can also be run from source code as described below.

 ### Running from Source

 A ZIP file of the source and test code and documentation for manual tests can be downloaded [here](https://sourceforge.net/projects/rna2drawer-source/).